Policy Gradient Algorithms for Robust MDPs with Non-Rectangular Uncertainty Sets: Robust Policy Evaluation

 \begin{remark}[Finiteness of $\delta_d$ and $\delta_{\mc P}$] Assumption~\ref{assume:irreducible} ensures that $\delta_d(P',P)>0$ for all $P,P'\in\mc P.$ As $\freqS{\pi}{P'}(s|s_0)$ and $\freqS{\pi}{P}(s|s_0)$ are respectively continuous in~$P'$ and~$P$ for all $s\in\mc S$, and as~$\mc P_{\mathsf{s}}$ is compact, it is clear that~$\delta_d$ is finite and strictly positive.
 Similarly, as~$\nabla_{P}\Value{\pi}{P'}(s_0)$ is continuous in~$P'$~\cite[Lemma 4]{wang2022convergence} while~$\mc P$ and~$\mc P_{\mathsf{s}}$ are compact, Berge's maximum theorem~\cite[pp.~115-116]{berge1997topological} ensures that~$\delta_{\mc P}(P')$ is continuous in~$P'.$ Thus,~$\delta_{\mc P}$ is finite and non-negative.
 Note that both~$\delta_d$ and~$\delta_{\mc P}$ depend only on~$\mc P$, $\pi$ and~$s_0.$ \end{remark}

+\begin{remark}[Measures of non-rectangularity] The degree of non-rectangularity of the uncertainty set~$\mc P$ could also be quantified by the Hausdorff distance between~$\mc P$ and its $s$-rectangular hull~$\mc P_{\mathsf{s}}$.
+However, this alternative non-rectangularity measure is agnostic of the value function~$V_\pi^P(s)$ to be maximized over~$\mc P$.
+In contrast, the proposed non-rectangularity measure~$\delta_{\mc P}$ accounts for the geometry of~$V_\pi^P(s)$.
+For example, $\delta_{\mc P}$ vanishes even if~$\mc P$ fails to be $s$-rectangular provided that~$V_\pi^P(s)$ is constant in~$P$, say.
+Hence, $\delta_{\mc P}$ is small not only when $\mc P$ closely approximates $\mc P_s$ but also when replacing~$\mc P$ with~$\mc P_s$ does not significantly change the solution of the robust policy evaluation problem~\eqref{expr:DMDP}.
+Note that $\delta_{\mc P}$ is particularly tailored to Algorithm~\ref{alg:CPI} because it estimates the impact of replacing~$\mc P$ with~$\mc P_s$ on the direction-finding subproblem~\eqref{expr:direction:finding}. \end{remark}

-The following theorem uses Assumption~\ref{assume:irreducible} to show that the CPI algorithm offers a global performance guarantee. \begin{theorem}[Global performance guarantee] Suppose that Assumption \!\ref{assume:irreducible} holds and that $\epsilon>0.$ For every $m\in\mb Z_+$, define the approximate Frank-Wolfe gap
+The following theorem uses Assumption~\ref{assume:irreducible} to show that the FW algorithm offers a global performance guarantee. \begin{theorem}[Global performance guarantee] Suppose that Assumption~\ref{assume:irreducible} holds and that $\epsilon>0.$ For every $m\in\mb Z_+$, define the approximate Frank-Wolfe gap